FractionEstate/cardano-base-rust/.github/tasks/phase-00-workspace-roadmap.md

 - [ ] Expand doc comments with usage guidance for downstream crates.

 ### cardano-vrf-pure
+- [x] Document VRF highlights, diagnostics wiring, and Haskell mapping in the Rust README/CHANGELOG so downstream crates can cross-reference parity evidence.
 - [x] Coordinated with [Phase 03](phase-03-vrf-parity.md); ensure every low-level primitive has matching tests and documentation. ✅ **COMPLETED**
 - [x] Add micro-benchmarks to spot regressions versus libsodium where practical.
 - [x] Verify `no_std` compatibility if required by downstream components.

 ### deepseq
+- [x] Document NFData traits, deriving helpers, and Haskell mapping for the Rust port; include guidance on pairing with `base-deriving-via`/`nothunks`.
 - [ ] Mirror Haskell’s `Control.DeepSeq` behaviour, including custom `NFData`
       derivations for Cardano-specific types.
 - [ ] Confirm blanket implementations don’t introduce borrow-checker hazards or